Ap011y0n/2d-Platformer/README.md

 ## Team

 ### Albert García Delerda - https://github.com/Ap011y0n
-#### Physics, load things from Tiled, cleaning code
+#### 0.5: Physics, load things from Tiled, cleaning code
+#### 0.8: Entities, framerate cap
 ### Javier D. Belda González - https://github.com/JBGelsenorJ
-#### Audio, death condition, Map 2, godmode, camera borders
+#### 0.5: Audio, death condition, Map 2, godmode, camera borders
+#### 0.8: Pathfinding and enemy behaviour
 ### Macià Dalmau Roig- https://github.com/maciadalmau
-#### Map 1, animations, sprites, shake, parallax
+#### 0.5: Map 1, animations, sprites, shake, parallax,
+#### 0.8: Framerate cap, enemies animations and machine state, brofiler, bow animation, sfx
 ## How to play
-### Your objective is to reach the end of the level, but be careful, you can't be still for very much, there is a bar behind you that only regenerates while running (not jumping), also watch out for the dangers of your trip, such as spikes, death pits, deep underground lakes...
+### Your objective is to reach the end of the level, but be careful, you can't be still for very much, there is a bar behind you that only regenerates while running (not jumping), also watch out for the dangers of your trip, such as enemies, spikes, death pits, deep underground lakes...

 ## Controls
 ### A: Backward movement
 ### D: Forward movement
 ### W: Jump
 ### S: Crouch (no need to use yet)
-### Right/left arrow: Dash
+### Q/E arrow: Dash
+### +/- up/down volume
+### Left click melee attack
+### Right click bow (need to be loaded)

 ## Debug
 ### F1: First level from start